The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - Click "OK" to assign this new macro to the button and close the "Assign Macro" dialog box.

 - Rename the button from the original "oknCmdSave" to something else, for example "MyNewSaveToDB".
-To do this, make sure the button is select, and then enter the new name into the name box on the formula bar.
+To do this, make sure the button is selected, and then enter the new name into the name box on the formula bar.

 Format and Specification